THE CAREER EXPLORATION PROGRAM

 Exploring jobs that interest students will help them to get a better sense of who they are, where they are going and how they will get there.
-Professionals/subject matter experts in specific pre-selected careers will provide a fifteen to twenty minute presentation of how they chose their careers and how they got to be where they are today.
+Professionals/subject matter experts in specific pre-selected careers will provide twenty-five minute presentation of how they chose their careers and to describe their career path.

 Presenters will be given ten questions which they will use to present.
 This ensures that each class receives the same information.
-Profiles of each presenter will be given to the subject instructor prior to the class so students have the opportunity to read about the presenter and prepare questions for discussion.
+Profiles of each presenter will be given to the OHS teacher prior to the class so students have the opportunity to read about the presenter and prepare questions for discussion.